microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/listitem-list-versions.md

-# Listing versions of a ListItem
+---title: "Listing versions of a ListItem"description: "SharePoint can be configured to retain the history for list items."---# Listing versions of a ListItem

 SharePoint can be configured to retain the history for list items.